sifatahammed/Diabetic-Retinopathy-Classification-using-Deep-Learning/README.md

 **Key Findings:**

 *    **Model Performance:** The EfficientNetB6 model achieved the highest accuracy (89%), followed by ResNet50 (84%), CNN (82%), InceptionV3 (81%), and DenseNet121 (73%).
-*    **Cohen's Kappa:** Include the Cohen's Kappa scores for each model here.
-For example: "EfficientNetB6 also achieved the highest Cohen's Kappa score of 0.85, indicating strong agreement between the model's predictions and the ground truth labels."
+*    **Cohen's Kappa:** EfficientNetB6 also achieved the highest Cohen's Kappa score of 0.86, indicating strong agreement between the model's predictions and the ground truth labels.
+The EfficientNetB6 model score are followed by InceptionV3 (.84), ResNet50 (0.83), CNN (0.78), and DenseNet121 (0.72).
 *   The confusion matrices (available in experiments/) show that DenseNet121 struggled to distinguish between 'Mild' and 'Moderate' DR, contributing to its lower overall performance.

 A overview of the Accuracy scores-

 ![Accuracy](Figures/score.png)

 ##  Future Work
 *  Explore data augmentation techniques to improve model robustness and generalization.
 *  Investigate different loss functions and optimization strategies.
 *  Evaluate the models on larger and more diverse datasets.
 *  Deploy the best-performing model for real-world applications.

 ##  Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.